 I work with hotels and resorts through Holie.
 Their choice tells a lot about value.

-Luxury resorts41 prefer outdoor saunas for experience, while indoor saunas are used for easy daily guest use.
+Luxury resorts prefer outdoor saunas for experience, while indoor saunas are used for easy daily guest use.

 Why do luxury resorts prefer outdoor saunas?